Rosemary essential oil disinfects and stimulates hair follicles while Sesame oil is a natural antibacterial for common skin pathogens.

 Hair loss on the tail and upper back.
 There can be many reasons for this, but yeast is often one of the problems here.

 Speckles (like tiny black dots) on the underbelly or rust-coloration around the genitals.
 Daily (or at least weekly) grooming should reveal this early indicator of yeast.

 A foul funky smell and greasy hair (seborrhea), often accompanied by heavy dandruff.
-This is an active yeast infection of the hair follicles, and can often be reversed with DERMagic products.
+This is an active yeast infection of the hair follicles.

 Baldness from having been closely shaved.
 When a dog is shaved, even for surgery, yeast can literally be injected under the skin by the hot blade, and it will kill the hair follicles eventually.